TheMonk2121/ai-dev-tasks/000_backlog.md

 **📋 For usage instructions and scoring details, see `100_backlog-guide.md`**

-**🤖 Execution Guide**: Items marked with `<!-- default_executor: 003_process-task-list.md -->` can be executed directly by AI.
+**🤖 Execution Guide**: Items can be executed directly by AI using `003_process-task-list.md` as the execution engine.
 Items requiring external credentials, business decisions, or deployment should be marked with `<!-- human_required: true -->`.

 <!-- CONTEXT_REFERENCE: 400_context-priority-guide.md -->
 <!-- WORKFLOW_FILES: 001_create-prd.md, 002_generate-tasks.md, 003_process-task-list.md -->